emilypx/appfair.github.io/index.md

 These releases can be browsed, searched, and installed using the macOS the **App Fair.app** catalog browser application, which acts as the hub for discovering, researching, installing, and updating apps.

 The process is completely automated, instantaneous, and free.
-Provided you have a free GitHubAccount, no additional registration, sign-up, or approval is required in order to start developing App Fair apps.
+Provided you have a free GitHub account, no additional registration, sign-up, or approval is required in order to start developing apps for the App Fair.

 ## The Structure of an App Fair app